katharsis-project/katharsis-framework/README.md

 __Integration with other libraries__

-Because of the usage of JSON:API, Katharsis can be used with many other libraries which support the standard.
+Because of the usage of JSON API, Katharsis can be used with many other libraries which support the standard.

 ## Quick start
 Add dependency to your `pom.xml`: